Korean reunification: United Nations

-Following a summit meeting held between leaders of the two countries in Pyongyang from June 13 to 15 in 2000, the chairmen of the Millennium Summit issued a statement welcoming their Joint Declaration as a breakthrough in bringing peace, stability, and reunification to the Korean peninsula.
+Following a summit meeting held between leaders of the two countries in Pyongyang from 13 to 15 June in 2000, the chairmen of the Millennium Summit issued a statement welcoming their Joint Declaration as a breakthrough in bringing peace, stability, and reunification to the Korean peninsula.
 Seven weeks later, a resolution to the same effect was passed by the United Nations General Assembly after being co-sponsored by 150 other nations.

 A scheduled General Assembly debate on the topic in 2002 was deferred for a year at the request of both nations, and when the subject returned in 2003, it was immediately dropped off the agenda.

-The issue did not return to the General Assembly until 2007, following a second Inter-Korean summit held in Pyongyang on October 2–4, 2007.
+The issue did not return to the General Assembly until 2007, following a second Inter-Korean summit held in Pyongyang on 2–4 October 2007.
 These talks were held during one round of the Six-Party Talks in Beijing which committed to the denuclearization of the Korean peninsula.

 Implications

+Assessment

 A unified Korea could have great implications for the balance of power in the region, with South Korea already considered by many a regional power.

 In September 2009, Goldman Sachs published its 188th Global Economics Paper about the subject of "reassessing North Korea Risks and A United Korea" which highlighted in detail the potential economic power of a unified Korea, which would surpass many G7 countries, including Canada, Germany, France, Italy, the United Kingdom, and possibly Japan within 30–40 years of reunification, with a potential GDP of more than $6 trillion by 2075.
 The young, skilled labor and large amount of natural resources from the North combined with the advanced technology, infrastructure, and large amount of capital in the South, as well as Korea's strategic location connecting three major economic powers, were cited as potential factors that could drive this growth.
 According to some opinions, a unified Korea could occur before 2075.
 If it occurred, Korean reunification would immediately raise the country's population to over 80 million.
 According to research by Jin-Wook Kim at Citi, reunification would require an investment of US$63.1 billion in the long term to rebuild transportation such as railroads, roads, airports, seaports, and other infrastructure like power plants, mines, oil refineries, and gas pipelines.